Libraries

 Autolinking should set up everything when building.

-import { Atomic, Product } from "@atomicfi/transact-react-native"
+config object.
+Refer to the Transact SDK Parameters section for more details. import { Atomic, Product } from "@atomicfi/transact-react-native"

 Atomic.transact({